kawu/hhu-dl-materials-2020/pre-trained/README.md

 In both cases, it is no longer necessary to encode the input words as integers (since the fastText model takes strings on input).
 The second strategy is the only one that can be used if you want to adapt the embeddings (i.e. make them parameters of the neural model).
-Below we describe the implementation of the first strategy.
+Below we describe an implementation of the first strategy.

 #### Embedding during pre-processing